 Covering the semi-indoor area: a good idea

-It's not Jérémy Scatena from Technopadel who will say the opposite.
-He is one of those pushing for a solution “More covered with semi-indoor covers”.
+It is not Jérémy Scatena of Technopadel who will say the opposite.
+He is one of those who are pushing for a solution “More covered with semi-indoor covers”.
 Words that might seem strange.
 But who are not at all in reality.

 If you've started with semi-indoor structures and they are a problem for you, head to experts who could point you to a few not-so-expensive solutions like a windbreaker / stretch fabric.
 The Spaniards are the specialists in this way of doing things.
 The Pyramids club has also put canvas to reduce the nuisance related to light on the ground.
 It's not perfect, but it can be an alternative.

-This is why, if you are at the beginning of a project, pay close attention to the adventure of the padel semi-covered!
+Therefore, if you are at the beginning of a project, pay close attention to the adventure of semi-covered padel courts!

-Alexis Dutour is passionate about padel.
+Alexis Dutour is a padel enthusiast.
 With his training in communication and marketing, he puts his skills at the service of padel to offer us articles that are always very interesting.